quanganh125/chatbox_with_aws_lex/README.md

 In this lab you have learned the basic operations to manage a Lex bot.
 First, you created a bot, then you defined intents and slot types.
 Finally you defined a Lambda function and attached it to your chatbot.

-**NOTE We will be continuing on from this Lab in the second Lab so please do not delete the Lex Bot you have created in this exercise.**
+**NOTE We will be continuing on from this Lab in [The Second Lab](https://github.com/quanganh125/chatbox_with_aws_lex/blob/master/callCenters/README.md) so please do not delete the Lex Bot you have created in this exercise.**